 This year I saw a shirt with the name Olive on the back.
 A little girl who’s birth and death dates, just a few days apart, were on the back of all these shirts.
 I almost stopped them and said, “Someone find me Olive’s mom!”
 I just wanted to give her a hug.
 She’s only one year out from losing her daughter.
 And I just wanted to tell her that it doesn’t stop hurting, but five years out, I can say that it starts to not be such a paralyzing pain.

 In the midst of it all we found a short second to take our picture in front of the building on Marquette’s campus where Nathan and I first met sixteen years ago.
 (Awesome photo credit/chaos control credit to Cathy.)
 We have a similar photo from our wedding day eleven years ago . . . you know minus the kids.
 It’s pretty incredible to think of how far we’ve come.

 And with that, I will get to this incredible caramel apple cobbler recipe . . . thank you all for letting me ramble at you several times a week.
 There is not a day that goes by that I don’t think of those who visit my blog with absolute gratitude.
 It’s because of you that I get to do this amazing job.

 (I’m feeling seriously mushy this morning.)

 This Caramel Apple Cobbler is made completely from scratch.
-I’m not going to lie, it’s a labor of love . . . but totally worth it.
+The hardest part about this recipe is just peeling and slicing the apples.
 The peeling of the apples into the big bowl at the start makes me think of Sundays as a kid, when my dad would peel apples for an apple pie while watching the Packer game.